 - Rifle and Scope

-How to Measure Scope Rings Height Step by Step
+How are scope Rings measured Step by Step

 You have to point out your scope ring’s height from the receiver’s contact point to the center of your ring or bottom of the ring.
 Follow these measuring methods step by step to identify the ring height correctly.